brown-ccv/honeycomb-docs/docs/setup_details.md

      python
      ```

-   - _If the command executes, locate the installation and remove it.
+   - _If the command executes, locate the installation (check "Add or Remove programs" in the settings) and remove it.
 Continue until the error appears_
    - _If the Microsoft Store launches check again to ensure "Manage App execution aliases" is turned off for `python.exe` and `python3.exe`_

 2) Install `pyenv-win`